 Cheese: Many kinds of cheese contain rennet and other enzymes are derived from animals.
 It is essential to ensure that these enzymes are derived from Halal slaughtered animals or from microbial or plant sources.

 - Fruits and Vegetables

-Fruits and vegetables are all considered Halal.
+Fruits and vegetables are all considered halal.
 Processed fruits and vegetables may not be acceptable if they are processed in plants using non-Halal oils, fats, preservatives, flavoring, etc. The processing of these items does not warrant a continuous on-site Muslim inspection.
 The use of ingredients or processing oils must be evaluated for Halal status.

 - Bread, Breading, Cakes, and Pastries

 Bakery goods do pose Halal concern.
-Breading on products like fried chicken or cheese sticks or use of breading in stuffing of fillers may contain questionable ingredients like cysteine, fats, oils, colors, flavors, preservatives, and alcohol-based ingredients.
+Breading on products like fried chicken or cheese sticks or the use of breading in the stuffing of fillers may contain questionable ingredients like cysteine, fats, oils, colors, flavors, preservatives, and alcohol-based ingredients.
 It is important to make sure no alcohol or animal-based ingredients are used.